diaxxu/Prototype-armored-vehicle/README.md

 ## License

-This design is shared for educational and personal use only.
-Commercial use is not allowed without permission.
+This design is shared for educational and personal use only. recreation use for commerce or any non ethical subject is not allowed